 To complete the record, we point out that after the 1967 bout, Pallo and McManus fought each other a total of 17 times in the years 1967 to 1969, at a total of 11 venues, all well away from Dale Martin rings, and at venues in Scotland and Wales, Yorkshire and Lancashire, and Nottingham and Leicester.
 Pallo was allowed controversial verdicts only where a return bout had already been booked at the same venue when McManus would generally triumph.

 The innermost details of the feud in and out of the ring have been described clearly by Pallo himself.
 We can only wonder at what McManus's version might be.
 Early sixties Mr TV genuinely had a high opinion of his own status in the business.
 But McManus was carving his own niche at the same time, becoming a director of Dale Martin Promotions, and living the part he created in the ring.
-Unrest had just been put to bed after several years of strike threats and unionisation, and it is probable that Pallo's persistent dressing room tirades of how He would run the business and how He would
+Unrest had just been put to bed after several years of strike threats and unionisation, and it is probable that Pallo's persistent dressing room tirades of how He would run the business and He would eventually set up his own promotion were enough to make the promoters treat him as a loose cannon.
+Tellingly, in his peak years, Pallo wrestled on tv only about five times a year from 1963 to 1968, while McManus appeared more than double that.
+The limited number of Pallo v McManus clashes during their feud may also have been a sign that the promoters wanted to keep a lid on this ever expanding personality.

 McManus, however, was not Pallo’s only rival.
 Throughout the late sixties Bobby Barnes was a regular opponent and the pair had a series of grudge matches centred mostly around venues close to the Lewisham wrestler’s home.
 In tag, it was surprisingly European Welterweight Champion Alan Colbeck from Wakefield who proved Pallo’s most regular partner – until Jackie Junior appeared on the scene in 1972.

-Unlike McManus, Pallo regularly faced much heavier opponents including Mike Marino, Andy Robin, and, above, Judo Al Hayes.
+Unlike McManus, Pallo regularly faced much heavier opponents including Mike Marino, Andy Robin, and Judo Al Hayes.

 When Eamonn Andrew sprang his big red book surprise in This Is Your Life, Colbeck was one of a handful of wrestlers to pay their respects, others being Steve Viedor, Les Kellett, and Mick McManus.